 Programs As Graphs and Trees

 It is well known that every program has an abstract syntax tree representation.
-In theory, this could lead to the assumption that every program has a graph representation, or an abstract graph representation, but there has not been enough work done to demonstrate this.
-The main driving theory of this project is that using a program’s abstract graph or tree representation, a neural network can be trained to learn the structure of the code and classify it based on that structure.
+In theory, this could lead to the assumption that every program has a graph representation or an abstract graph representation, but there has not been enough work done to demonstrate this.
+The leading driving theory of this project is using a program’s abstract graph or tree representation, a neural network can be trained to learn the structure of the code and classify it based on that structure.

 Underlying Theory and Background